simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

 More information on managing LDAP users can be found in the :ref:`User_Management` section.
-Refer to the ``simp_grafana`` module for additional information on using the puppet module to manage Grafana LDAP configuration.
+Refer to the ``simp_grafana`` module for additional information on using the Puppet module to manage Grafana LDAP configuration.

 Grafana Dashboards